-Specific Provision (stage 3b)
+Specific Provision (Stage 3b)

-- For a sample of individually assessed loans and advances, we assessed the appropriateness of the forward looking scenarios used and the weightings applied, including the Bank's cash flow forecasts supporting the impairment calculation in light of the requirement of NZ IFRS 9. - We assessed the appropriateness of key judgements (in particular the amount and timing of recoveries) made by the Bank in the context of the borrowers' circumstances based on the detailed loan and counterparty information known by the Bank. - We compared the valuation of collateral held to external information where available.
+- For a sample of individually assessed loans and advances, we assessed the appropriateness of the forward looking scenarios used and the weightings applied, including the Bank's cash flow forecasts supporting the impairment calculation in light of the requirement of NZ IFRS. - We assessed the appropriateness of judgements (in particular the amount and timing of recoveries) made by the Bank in the context of the borrowers' circumstances based on the detailed loan and counterparty information known by the Bank. - On a sample basis, we compared the valuation of collateral held to external information where available.